Recruiting for non-recruiters made simple

 As with any other occupation, recruiters use an “internal lingo” to communicate better with their colleagues and peers.
 Some of these terms include:

 RPO: Refers to recruitment process outsourcing.
 RPO is a type of recruitment model where the employer transfers either parts or the entirety of the recruitment process to a provider outside the company.
-RPO differs from external staffing or agency recruitment in that the RPO provider assumes full responsibility for the recruitment process from beginning to end.
+RPO differs from external sources for finding team members, or agency recruitment, in that the RPO provider assumes full responsibility for the recruitment process from beginning to end.
 The recruitment process outsourcing provider can also use the company’s staff, systems, and methodology to achieve better results.

 Applicant tracking system: This is a term used to describe a business's software to automate one or more recruitment processes to better manage, track, and sort prospective candidates.

-Talent management: This is a system for managing a company’s current talent to attract and retain future talent.
+Talent management: This is a system for managing the company’s current members to attract and retain future ones too.

-Human resources: A department in an organization that manages employees.
-Often, HR will work hand-in-hand with recruiters to find the most suitable candidate for an upcoming job vacancy.
+Human resources: A department in a company that manages team members.
+Often, HR will work hand-in-hand with the recruiters to find the most suitable candidate for an upcoming tech role vacancy.

-Social recruiting: Also known as social hiring, this type of recruitment is using social networks (LinkedIn, Twitter, Github) to find top talent.
-Recruiters can utilize these platforms as databases, advertising spots, or brand awareness hubs to make their company stand out from the rest for promising job seekers.
+Social recruiting: Also known as social hiring, this type of recruitment is using social networks (LinkedIn, Twitter, GitHub) to find top tech experts.
+Recruiters can utilize these platforms as databases, advertising spots, or brand awareness hubs to make their company stand out from the rest .

 Employer branding: Refers to a company’s reputation or how it appears in the public’s eye.
 Prospective candidates will be more likely to apply to a company that has a positive employer reputation compared to other companies.